Mgamerz/MassEffectModManager/documentation/2damerge.md

 Your 2DA package files are referenced by these `.m3da` files and can have any name.
 They are not actually used by the game.

-For example, this is Pinnacle Station DLC's 1.0.5 2DA merge file:
+For example, this is Pinnacle Station DLC's 1.0.5 2DA merge file.
+In this mod, I keep the base filenames the same, so they appear next to each other in the folder.

 `DLC_MOD_Vegas-2DAs.m3da`:
 ```json
 [